palak2805/Code-Crafter-Hangman-Game-/README.md

 a)Clearer Instructions : Add more instructions to guide the user, especially if they are unfamiliar with the rules of Hangman. b)Visual representation of Hangman : Include a visual representation of the Hangman as a feedback mechanism for the user. c)Add a timer : Introduce a timer to limit the time for each guess, making the game more exciting.

+Version 1.1 : In this version, the game doesn't visually represent the number of remaining attempts.
+You could add a simple graphical representation of the hangman.
+For ex: drawing different parts of the hangman for each incorrect guess.
+Also can implement a scoring system by keeping track of the user's score based on the number of attempts taken to guess the word.
+This adds a competitive element of the game.